 Charles S. Dutton,

 As Carl Black gets the opportunity to move his family out of Chicago in hope of a better life, their arrival in Beverly Hills is timed with that city's annual purge, where all crime is legal for twelve hours.

 Darryl Witherspoon is a young black college student who wants to win annual junior analyst competition, which can land him a job in a big brokerage company.
 He becomes a guinea pig for the drug developed at the college which is promised to heighten all senses by ten times.Written by

-During the scene where Matthew Lillard's character thinks that Darryl has suffered an over dose, his friends that follow him in the room suggest that he needs a shot of adrenaline to the heart.
-This is a reference to _Pulp Fiction (1993)_ where Mia Wallace (Uma Thurman) suffers an overdose and is given a shot of adrenaline to restart her heart.
-(Side note: this method would not actually work if someone suffered an actual overdose) See more »
+During the scene where Matthew Lillard's character thinks that Darryl has suffered an overdose, his friends who follow him in the room suggest that he needs a shot of adrenaline to the heart.
+This is a reference to Pulp Fiction (1994), in which Mia Wallace (Uma Thurman) suffers an overdose and is given a shot of adrenaline to restart her heart.
+NOTE: This method would not actually work if someone suffered an overdose.
+See more »

 When Darryl is in the clothing store he is supposedly nude, but in the close shots you can see he is wearing black underpants.
 See more »

 The only questions this year are how badly will they stink, how long will they stink, and will they ever not stink?